 Wasn’t there an old song about trucks?

 In December of 1975, the song “Convoy,” about long haul trucking, was the most popular song in the United States.
 Rolling Stone magazine even named it one of the 100 Greatest Country Songs of All Time.
 The song’s got a pretty interesting story behind it–check it out here.

 How much does a single semi-truck travel in a year?

 This number varies based on the type of driver in charge of the truck.
 In a year, the average semi will travel 45,000 miles.
 For long haul drivers, the average is closer to 100,000 miles driven in a year.
 As the average yearly mileage keeps rising, it’s no wonder that truck cabs are becoming more like mobile homes.

 We hope you learned a little bit more about trucks, just like we did while researching some of these questions!
 Remember to stay alert around trucks on the road, and always prioritize your safety.
 Want to learn more about semi-truck accidents?
 Download our free eBook 9 Costly Mistakes to Avoid after a Truck Accident today!

 Contact Brooks Law Group

-When something goes wrong on the roads with a semi truck, they go very wrong.
+When things go wrong on the road with a semi-truck, they go very wrong.
 In recent years, deaths from accidents involving commercial trucks have continued to rise with no signs of slowing.
-If you or a loved on has been injured in a semi truck crash, you need experienced legal guidance.
-Call our offices at 1-800-LAW-3030 or visit us online for your free, no obligation case evaluation.
-At the Brooks Law Group, we’re committed to providing the best client experience possible for everyone who walks in our doors.
+If you or a loved one has been injured in a semi-truck crash, you need experienced legal guidance.
+Call our offices at 1-800-LAW-3030 or contact us online for your free, no obligation case evaluation.
+At Brooks Law Group, we’re committed to providing the best client experience possible for everyone who walks in our doors.
 Are you tired of feeling like just another number or potential payout for a massive law firm?
-Choose a local firm that cares about each client as if they were family.
+Choose a local firm that cares about each client like they were family.
 Look to Brooks!